Jimmy Slayton

 James Frankeberger manages the accounting and finance areas, along with information systems, operations support, and facilities operations.
 A 20-year veteran of the credit union industry, he previously served as Director of the Dallas office of the accounting firm McGladrey and Pullen’s National Credit Union Division, where he managed over $30 billion in audit clients.
 James is a graduate of California State University at Fullerton with a Bachelor of Arts in Business Administration, with a concentration in Finance.
 He is also a Certified Public Accountant, licensed in Texas.

-Senior Vice President, Lending and Collections
+Senior Vice President, Retail

 Senior Vice President, Information Technology